Ayobamininuola/MS-Project-1/README.md

 - **Header Logo** - There is a logo that appears on all pages.
 Clicking the logo will return the users to the home page.
 - **Header Navigation Bar** - This also appears on all pages to enable users to easily navigate through the pages on the site.
 - **Social Icons and Entertainment link** - This appears at the foot of all pages.
 The social media icons do not open and are not linked to anybody's social media page but will however take the users to the social media page where they can login.
 The Entertainment Gossip link when clicked takes the user to another tab with entertainment daily news(This entertainment news site is not owned by the developer).
-- **Dropdown recommendation link** - This appears as Recommendations with a little arrow signifying dropdown items.
+- **Dropdown recommendation link** - This appears as Recommendations link with a little arrow signifying dropdown items.
 When clicked, the dropdowm items appear and they can be clicked to link user to the pages clicked.
-It has 3 dropdown items which are <strong>Movie Apps, Genres and Production year</strong>
+It has 3 dropdown items which are <strong>Movie Apps, Genres and Production year</strong>.
 - **Suggest a movie form** - This is a form that enables users to recommend movies.
 The fields are simple to use and quick.

 ### Features to Implement in the future